TheCoderEll/TheCoderEll.github.io/Bnews.md

-Hi all new people and wellcome to the coder ell's website
+Hi all new people and welcome to the coder ell's website